 Gleason, Henry A. & Cronquist, Arthur J. 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada. lxxv + 910 pp.

 Common Name: cheatgrass Duration: Annual Nativity: Non-Native Lifeform: Graminoid General: Highly invasive annual grass, erect to spreading, 30-60 cm tall with a slender, unbranched stem and shallow roots.
 Sheath closed to within a few cm of ligule.
 Culms puberulent below the panicles and sheaths densely and softly retrorsely pubescent to pilose.
 Vegetative: Blade 2.5-6 mm wide, 5-12 cm long, flat, twisted, drooping, blunt pointed; soft hairy on both sides; 2-3 veins each side of hairy midrib, which is prominent on upper leaf surface.
 Ligule thin and translucent, irregularly toothed or edges appear torn, 1-2.
 Inflorescence: Open panicle, dense, soft, drooping, often purple, 5-20 cm long, 3-8 cm wide, lax with spikelets 12-20 mm long, nodding, glumes subequal, lower glume 4-6 mm long, villous, upper 8-10 mm long, villous, lemma 10-12 mm long, lance-shaped, with long and soft hairs, teeth 2-3 mm long, convex on back, awn 12-14 mm long, straight to twisted.
 Ecology: Widespread on roadsides and open waste ground, a weedy plant of overgrazed lands from 4,000-8,000 ft (1220-2440 m); flowers May-September.
 Distribution: Native to Eurasia and north Africa.
 Naturalized in Southern Africa, Australia, and north and South America.
 Found in every state in the US; it is especially abundant in the rangelands of the American West.
-Notes: Slender annual with an open panicle, the branches flexuous so groups of spikelets often hang and droop, especially once the plant is dried out; the spikelets are not flattened; awns are 1-2 cm long and spreading as the plant dries out; sheaths are closed and the ligule thisn and scarious with a jagged edge; The plant is woolly (soft to touch) with early spring growth, it has a purplish brown inflorescence at maturity with relatively long awns.
+Notes: Slender annual grass with an open panicle; the branches are flexuous so groups of spikelets often hang and droop, especially once the plant is dried out; the spikelets are not flattened; awns are 1-2 cm long and spreading or curling as the plant dries out; sheaths are closed and the ligule is thin and scarious with a jagged edge; Like other annual bromes, the plant is woolly (soft to touch) with early spring growth; at maturity it has a purplish-brown inflorescence with relatively long awns.
 A weed of disturbed and overgrazed ground, it is not easily confused with other grasses, especially with its nodding inflorescence when mature.
 Sterile young grasses look like other annual Bromus species, with slender stems and pubescent sheaths.
 Ethnobotany: Used in religions ceremonies by the Kayenta Navajo, and as a fiber for mats, rugs and bedding by the Oregon Paiutes.
 The seeds were eaten by the Cahuilla in times of famine, and the Ramah Navajo used it as fodder for their sheep and horses.
 Synonyms: Anisantha tectorum, Bromus tectorum var. tectorum, Bromus tectorum var. glabratus, Bromus tectorum var. hirsutus, Bromus tectorum var. nudus Editor: SBuckley 2010, FSCoburn 2015, AHazelton 2015 Etymology: Bromus is from Greek bromo, for oats, while tectorum is Latin, meaning "of the roof."